David Justh

 • Aesthetic usability effects

-Impact: By bringing clarity to a sophisticated problem space, designs better conformed to military standards and began to satisfy customer/government expectations.
-This study demonstrates one such non-NDA-protected feature (of the 29 designs I worked on).
+Impact: By bringing clarity to a sophisticated socio-technical system, designs better conformed to military standards and began to satisfy customer/government expectations.
+This study demonstrates one such non-NDA-protected feature (among 29 instruments I worked on).

 Employer: Viator